-The Promenade Plantée, Paris’ Secluded Elevated Park Walkway
+The Promenade Plantée – A Secret Elevated Park Walkway In Paris

 Paris has some famous and beloved parks.
 The Jardin des Plantes, The Tuileries, and the Jardin du Luxembourg are all famous green spaces that Parisians and visitors love.
 However, there’s a little-known park that is just as wonderful as any of these – the Promenade Plantée.
-It’s elevated up to 10 metres above the city, … More The Promenade Plantée, Paris’ Secluded Elevated Park Walkway
+It’s elevated up to 10 metres above the city, … More The Promenade Plantée – A Secret Elevated Park Walkway In Paris

 Exploring Reykjavik on foot (and learning how to pronounce it)